PythonPlumber/zly/README.md

 ## Getting Started

-1. Set up a PostgreSQL database:
+1. Set up a mongoDB database:
-   - Install PostgreSQL on your machine.
-   - Create a new database and a table to store the shortened URLs.
+- Create a MongoDB Atlas account and log in to the dashboard.
-   - and fill your database details in .env file
+- Create a new project and cluster.
+- Add a new user to the database with appropriate read and write permissions.
+- Whitelist the IP address of the server where you will run the Python code and add 0.0.0.0 ip address to it.

 2. Set up the backend using Python:
    - Install Flask, a Python web framework, and the psycopg2 library, which allows you to interact with PostgreSQL from Python.